We hope to have the book ready for publication sometime this winter…

 Too many little girls believe that being thin is the ultimate dream…

 We hope that Amanda’s story back to her dream will promote positive body image for girls of all sizes,

 and help kids, parents and teachers talk about some challenging topics.

 Ideas for talking with girls about body image in the media:

 I made a Facebook Fan Page for Amanda’s Big Dream.

 I know it’s not finished (OK, it’s just about empty…)

-A simple click of the LIKE button would show some support for our book project!
+Click of the LIKE button to show support for our book project!